 Learning to use VTC effectively is not difficult, assures Meyer, and well worth the small investment of time.
 These are the cognitive steps he asks his students—educators learning to use VTC via VTC, naturally—to take (incidentally, these follow the sequence of training sessions he does for CILC):

-Demand for VTC training is on a steep rise
+Demand for VTC is on a steep rise

-Monica Cougan, CILC’s director of Business Development and a former middle school mathematics teacher, says she has seen more interest in VTC in the past 18 months than she has seen in all of her 12 years with the center.
-She and her colleague Tonia Carriger, director of Professional Development Services, point to variety of factors behind this movement: a growing awareness of these technologies brought about by the media and students themselves; an economy that has cut budgets and forced schools to look for more cost-effective instructional and operational strategies; and finally, a mounting crisis in education that is compelling teachers and districts to look for new ways to reach their students and give them the skills they need for success.
+Monica Cougan, CILC’s director of Business Development and also a former teacher, says she has seen more interest in VTC in the past 18 months than she has seen in all of her 12 years with the center.
+To explain it, she points to variety of factors: a growing awareness of these technologies brought about by the media and students themselves; an economy that has cut budgets and forced schools to look for more cost-effective instructional and operational strategies; and finally, a mounting crisis in education that is compelling districts to look for new ways to reach their students and give them the skills they need for success.

 “I think we’ve gotten to a tipping point where parents and students are saying we need something different in our schools, we need a different approach,” says Cougan.
-“Technology is leading the way.
-As VTC becomes something that’s easy to access by any teacher whenever they want it, that’s going to change the dynamics of the classroom.
-We’re also getting closer and closer to students being in control of their own learning.
+“Technology is leading the way … We’re getting closer and closer to students being in control of their own learning.
 Where they are not sitting and getting but driving their own learning, solving problems and preparing for work and life.
 VTC is one of those avenues that’s allowing students to do that.”